MerelMoehn/metaminded/README.md

 **Bugs found and solved**
+* Positioning library: during testing my website I found that my book library was not responsive.
+That's why I changed it from a table to a Grid, which allowed me to make it responsive.
+* Responsiveness iframe: during testing my website I found that the iframe (introduction video) was not responsives.
+I researched online and found out how to make it responsive.
+However, then it covered the whole page.
+I want it to be a max height and width but also to be responsive.
+That is why I have kept the max height and width in the iframe declaration (in HTML) and put the responsiveness code in the media queries.

 ## Deployment
 **GitHub Pages**
 The project was deployed to GitHub Pages using the following steps:
+1. I pushed my final code via the terminal after finishing the project.
+2. I navigated on GitHub to 'Settings'
+3. After Settings I navigated to GitHub Pages
+4. There I selected 'Deploy from Branch'
+5. Then I selected 'Main/(root)' branch

 ## Credits
 **Code**
+* Some of the code is based on the examples of the Love Running Project
+* The code for making my iframe responsives I got from StackOverflow [Making iframe Responsive](https://stackoverflow.com/questions/17838607/making-an-iframe-responsive)

 **Content**
+* The definition of the Metaverse is based on the Metaverse Wikipedia site

 **Media**
-All written conte
-All images come from UnSplash.io from the artist Mo.
+* All images come from UnSplash.io from the artist Mo.

 **Acknowledgements**
-I thank the tutors for their guidance
+* I want to thank the tutors for guiding me especially regarding some positioning challenges
-I thank my mentor for his review and feedback on my project I thank my fellow students for providing me with suggestions via Slack
+* I thank my mentor for his review and feedback on my project
+* I thank my fellow students for providing me with suggestions via Slack I want to CodeInstitute for the modules that made me capable of writing this code*
 ---

 Thank you!